WenjiaWang0312/TextZoom/readme.md

 This is a super-resolution dataset containing paired LR-HR scene text images.

+Dataset: To be denounced
+Paper: To be denounced

 The LR images in TextZoom is much more challenging than synthetic LR images(BICUBIC).
 ![Synthetic LR vs Real LR](syn_real.jpg)